-After returning home from his mission, finishing his undergraduate studies, and teaching English in Peru for a little while, Michael moved to Pittsburgh to attend graduate school in public policy and management.
-His graduate studies included rigorous training in economics, management theory, and computer modeling for business and public policy analysis.
-Michael also had the opportunity to co-author several papers on drug policy and spend a summer working at the New York City Police Department.
-Following graduate school, Michael worked for two years as an internal auditor for the City of San Diego before eventually deciding the time was right to pursue his legal career.
+After returning home, finishing his undergraduate studies, and teaching English in Peru, Michael moved to Pittsburgh to attend graduate school.
+There, he studied public policy and management.
+His graduate work included rigorous training in economics, management theory, and computer modeling for business and public policy analysis.
+Michael also had the opportunity to co-author several papers on drug policy and spent a summer working at the New York City Police Department.
+Following graduate school, Michael worked for two years as an internal auditor for the City of San Diego before eventually deciding it was the right time to pursue his legal career.

 Before joining Arnold & Itkin, Michael completed a trial court clerkship and worked for a small law firm in Utah.
-These experiences, especially his clerkship, galvanized his commitment to doing work that would allow him to help others to the best of his abilities.
-Sadly, in life people can be wronged in many ways, and Michael feels impelled to help put things right.
+These experiences, especially his clerkship, galvanized his commitment to doing work that would allow him to help others after they’ve suffered from the unthinkable.
+Sadly, in life, people can be wronged in many ways.
+Michael feels impelled to help put things right.
 A lawyer is someone versed in the law, and an attorney is an advocate for others.
 Michael strives to be the best of both.

 Michael loves to spend time with his family.
 He also enjoys live blues and rock music, the outdoors, and thriller dramas.